 If a firm is unsuccessful in collecting unpaid fees, any decision to sue or proceed with collection action should be made carefully and only by senior management.
 Clients who are unhappy with billing practices often countersue for legal malpractice.
 If pursued, suits should be delayed until after any relevant statutes of limitation for work product negligence.

 Clear and precise communication is essential to a good attorney/client relationship.
 It keeps clients informed and provides an understanding of the legal principles associated with their respective case.
 Equally as important is the need to document such correspondence internally to avoid professional legal malpractice.
 All attorneys and staff should be trained in keeping proper client documentation as part of a firm’s risk management policy.

 Data shows that the majority of legal malpractice claims are based upon substantive errors – those related to the practice of law and legal elements of an attorney’s practice.
 For this reason firms should avoid representation in cases outside their experience or expertise level.
 In the event that a law firm takes on a new area of law, it should confer with peers who have particular expertise in the relevant legal principles and confirm coverage with its professional liability policy.

-Insurers polled have indicated that the main reason for policy non-compliance is lack of timely reporting of claims or circumstances.
+Insurers polled have indicated that the main reason for policy non-compliance is the lack of timely reporting of claims or circumstances.
 This lack of timeliness could jeopardize coverage.
-Lawyers should also take note of policy provisions, which outline who has to get notice, how the notice has to be given, and who has to give notice.
+Lawyers should also take note of policy provisions, which outline who has to get noticed, how the notice has to be given, and who has to give notice.
 Failure to strictly follow these instructions could also result in lost insurance coverage.